serge-hulne/Isomorphic-crystal/README.md

 - One goal is to make it as easy to use as Tkinter for Python.
 - Another goal is portability across platforms (Linux, Mac, Windows)
 - Another goal is to make it easy to distribute : The only dependency is Webview for Crystal.
-The app is simply one (digital executable) file.
+The app is simply one (binary executable) file.
 - The library uses Crystal, HTML, CSS and Webmin, but developers using the library only need to master Crystal (no HTML, CSS, JS knowledge required).

 GUI lib for Crystal-lang allowing for developing simple desktop apps using Crystal only.
 Zero dependencies.